scalafx/scalafx.github.io/docs/index.md

 Unlike the builders you find in the core JavaFX APIs, the ScalaFX object declaration syntax uses the normal object API.
 This means that you can use the same operators and convenient syntax to create and modify your scene graph.
 Also, anything that is permissible in a Scala block (such as variable declarations, method calls, binding, etc.) can also be done inline while constructing objects.
 For JavaFX builders you need to declare binding after you finish creating your objects, which leads to disassociated and hard to maintain code.

-##Natural Language Bind Expressions
+###Natural Language Bind Expressions

 One of the greatest advantages of using the Scala language as a DSL is the rich support for operators as methods.
 This is similar to the C++ concept of operator overloading, but much more uniform and clean in its application.

-The ScalaFX bind library exposes normal operators such as &&, ||, +, -, *, / on top of all bindable objects.
+The ScalaFX bind library exposes normal operators such as `&&`, `||`, `+`, `-`, `*`, `/` on top of all bindable objects.
 Also, Scala supports operator precedence, so it looks and feels like you are writing normal expressions even though you are creating bound objects under the covers.
 As a result, you have the full functionality available from the JavaFX 2.0 binding libraries with code that looks akin to mathematical expressions and operators.

 Here are some examples of what you can do with the ScalaFX bind API: